Table of Contents

-- Ensure notes from the meeting are accurately recorded and circulated to all participants and relevant others (eg: GP with the consent of the adult) within 10 working days of the meeting.
+- Ensure notes from the meeting are accurately recorded and circulated to all participants and relevant others within 10 working days of the meeting.

-Consider which person is best placed to engage with the adult
+Consider who is best placed to engage with the adult

-The MARM Risk Action Plan should consider if the adult would/may respond more positively to a health, social care or a voluntary agency professional (or other person)?
+The MARM Risk Action Plan should consider if the adult would/may respond better to a health, social care, voluntary agency professional, or another person.

-Having established a MARM Risk Action Plan, the adult’s resistance or inability to engage and accept support, planning should be tested by the introduction of the Risk Action Plan by the person or the agency most likely to succeed (this will have been confirmed at the MARM Risk Action Planning Meeting – see Section 4 above).
+Once established, the MARM Risk Action Plan should be shared with the individual by the person or agency most likely to succeed (identified at the MARM Risk Action Planning Meeting – see Section 4 above).

-If the plan is still rejected, the MARM Risk Action Planning Meeting should reconvene to discuss and review the MARM Risk Action Plan.
-The case should not be closed simply because the adult is refusing to engage with or accept the plan.
+If the individual does not engage with the plan, the MARM Risk Action Planning Meeting should reconvene to discuss and review the MARM Risk Action Plan.
+The case should not be closed because the adult is failing to engage with or accept the plan.

 Appropriate advice must be taken as to a reasonable review plan, including consideration of the timescales to be applied (for example from a Line Manager/Head of Service/Legal Services).

-When working with an adult under the MARM guidance, there must be agreement by all professionals involved in the case that this is no longer required before this process is closed.
+When working with an adult under the MARM guidance, there must be agreement by all professionals involved in the case that this process is no longer required before it is closed.
 It should be understood by all agencies that a case under the MARM may be open for a very long period of time.